inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ## Making it generic

-That's better, but just as with `fold`, we only really care about the `match` expression here:
+Just as with `fold`, we only really care about the `match` expression here:

 ```rust
 let node = match seed {